davidlidebrandt/milestone-project-3/README.md

 * Pressing the delete movie button as an admin

-**Expected:* A confirmation modal should display, if the user presses cancel the modal should close and no actions should be taken.
+**Expected:** A confirmation modal should display, if the user presses cancel the modal should close and no actions should be taken.
 If a user confirms the deletion by pressing the delete button in the modal the movie should be deleted from the database, the index page should be loaded and an message should display stating that the movie was deleted.

-*Results:*: When the delete button is presses a confirmation modal displays.
+**Results:** When the delete button is presses a confirmation modal displays.
 If the cancel button is pressed the modal closes and no further actions are taken.
 If the delete button of the modal is pressed the movie is deleted from the database, the index page loads and a message stating that the movie was deleted displays.
 ***

 * Pressing the edit movie button as an admin.

-*Expected:* The edit movie should be loaded and a form with the pre filled current values for all fields should be displayed.
+**Expected:** The edit movie should be loaded and a form with the pre filled current values for all fields should be displayed.
 The user should be able to change the values in the form, the form should not be submittable if not all fields are filled in and conforming to the pattern specified for the different fields.
 If the cancel button is pressed all changes should be discarded and the movie page should load.
 If the form is submitted the movie should be updated in the database, the movie page should load and a message stating that the movie was updated displayed.

-*Results:* When the edit movie button is pressed the edit movie page loads.
+**Results:** When the edit movie button is pressed the edit movie page loads.
 A form with the pre filled current values for each field is displayed.
 The form values can be changed and the form is not submittable if all of the fields are not filled in and following the specified patterns.
 If the cancel button is pressed the movie page loads and no changes are saved.
 If the form is submitted the movie page loads, the movie is updated in the database and